Skip to content

 • You can get away from the crowded cities.

-19) Which character is glad to be exiled to an isolated island?
+19. Which character welcomes exile to an isolated island?

 • Helmholtz Watson